-It is the latest natural element discovered by mankind; it is only one part per billion in the earth’s crust; it’s metal element is one of the necessary strategic reserves of various countries; its price is many times higher than that of gold and diamond… What is it?
-The answer is rhenium metal.
+It is the latest natural element discovered by mankind; it is only one part per billion in the earth’s crust; its metal element is one of the necessary strategic reserves of various countries; its price is many times higher than that of gold and diamond… What is it?
+The answer is the refractory metal rhenium.

-Rhenium is a metal element having a density of 21.04 g/cm3, a melting point of 3180 ° C and a boiling point of 5627 ° C. Its lattice type is a close-packed hexagonal structure.
-The pure enamel has a soft texture and the same appearance as platinum and has good mechanical properties.
+Refractory metal rhenium is a metal element having a density of 21.04 g/cm3, a melting point of 3180 ° C, and a boiling point of 5627 ° C. Its lattice type is a close-packed hexagonal structure.
+Pure enamel has a soft texture and the same appearance as platinum and has good mechanical properties.

-Rhenium is soluble in dilute nitric acid or hydrogen peroxide solution, insoluble in hydrochloric acid and hydrofluoric acid; the valence of rhenium elements is 3, 4, 6 and 7.
+Rhenium is soluble in dilute nitric acid or hydrogen peroxide solution and insoluble in hydrochloric acid, and hydrofluoric acid; the valence of rhenium elements is 3, 4, 6, and 7.
 At high temperatures, it combines with the vapor of sulfur to form ruthenium sulfide ReS2, which does not interact with hydrogen or nitrogen, but absorbs H2; it can be oxidized to a very stable heptaoxide (Re2O7).

 It’s been a century since rhenium was discovered, but it’s still a strange element for most people.
 It is inconspicuously ranked 75th in the periodic table of the chemical element, which is almost the last natural element discovered.
 Then why was it discovered so late?

 It turns out that rhenium is a very rare and dispersed element, which is only one part per billion in the earth’s crust and less than all rare earth elements.
 At present, the proven reserves of the world’s rhenium are only about 2,500 tons.
 In contrast, the global proven reserves of titanium resources are about 2 billion tons.